mars0i/lescent/README.md

 ### How to use it:

 Experiment with the buttons.
 Try clicking "New genealogy" first.
-You may need to click on "Open in new window" first.

 Lescent includes the following controls (first choose "Open in a new window" if necessary):